tusharth111/tusharth111/README.md

 - 👋 Hi, I’m @tusharth111
-- 👀 I’m interested in python
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tusharth111@gmail.com
 <!---